-When installing Marmoleum Sheet a low emission EC1 adhesive is required, such as Forbo Eurocol 614 Eurostar Lino Plus.
+When installing Marmoleum Sheet a low emission EC1 adhesive is recommended, such as Forbo Eurocol 611 Eurostar Lino Plus.
 If alternative products are to be used consult with the supplier for more information, guidance and warranty.

-Use a 2mm x 6mm V notched or B1 trowel to apply the adhesive.
+Use a TKB/ B1 - B2 trowel to apply the adhesive.